MatheusJulidori/SoilCheck_Flutter_API/README.md

-# backend_soil
+# SoilCheck API

-Backend do SoilCheck
+This repo contains the core of the API I developed for the SoilCheck Flutter APP for Soil Tecnologias